Current production in ring condensates with a weak link: Introduction

-In this article we complement previous studies by focusing on determining and describing the spectrum and critical velocities for both attractive and repulsive stirred condensates.
-The use of analytical solutions releases us from the limitation to study the ground state, and also allows us to explore the current dynamics of stirred excited states.
+This article is organized as follows.
 The main features of the spectrum are laid out in Sec.~\ref{sec:solutions}, and details are given in Appendix~\ref{app:spectrum}.
-In Sec.~\ref{sec:current}, we analyze how currents depend on the link's velocity and strength, through regular stirring (Sec. \ref{sec:regular}) and through a set of adiabatic cycles which are able to couple any stationary current to the ground state (Sec. \ref{sec:excitation}).
+In Sec.~\ref{sec:current}, we analyze how currents depend on the link's velocity and strength, through regular stirring, in Sec. \ref{sec:regular}, and through a set of adiabatic cycles which are able to couple any stationary current to the ground state, in Sec. \ref{sec:excitation}.
 We also connect the energy and current spectra to a set of hysteresis cycles in Sec.~\ref{sec:hysteresis}.
 In Sec.~\ref{sec:auxiliary}, we present an alternative method for stable current production in rings with weak links.
 This protocol does not involve the movement of the link, but setting an auxiliary potential and phase imprinting a nonlinear slope, so that no BJJ oscillations are found.
 We conclude in Sec.~\ref{sec:conclusions}.